egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

 }
 ```

-Compile and run, with the effect shown as below:
+Compile and run, the effect is as follows:

 ![](5661535675def.png)

-## 3. Draw a straight line
+## 3.Draw a straight line

-Two methods are needed when drawing a line with Graphics: `moveTo ()` and `lineTo ()`, and their input parameters are a pair of coordinate values. `moveTo ()` is responsible for drawing the starting point of the line, and `lineTo ()` is responsible for drawing the end of the line.
+Using Graphics drawing a straight line need to use two methods: `moveTo()` and  `lineTo()`，they input parameters is a sitting values.`moveTo()` is responsible for drawing a straight line starting point,`lineTo()` is responsible for drawing the end of the line.

 ```
 moveTo( x:number, y:number): void
 lineTo( x:number, y:number): void
 ```

-Before drawing a line, you need to first create a line style, and set the `lineStyle ()` method:
+Before drawing a straight line, need to set the style of line, set `lineStyle()` method:

 ```
 shp.graphics.lineStyle( 2, 0x00ff00 );
 ```

-Then use `moveTo ()` to set the starting point of the line, and use `lineTo ()` to set the end of the line.
+Then use the `moveTo()` to set the starting point of line, use `lineTo()` to set the end of the line.
 The complete code is as follows:

 ```
 class GraphicsTest extends egret.DisplayObjectContainer